Monday night, November 30th Eric & George

 I sat there frozen.
 It took my mind a minute to start working again, I was so surprised.
 How did this stranger know I was about to jump?

 “I’d love to answer that question for you, but the wind’s a bit nippy out here on the ledge.
 What say you and I grab a couple of those chairs, and I can tell you all about it?”

-Answer that question?
-The age?
-More confused than ever, I just nodded and the two of us walked over to the chairs set around that coffee table.
+Answer what question?
+His age?
+More confused than ever, I just nodded and the two of us walked over to the chairs set around the old coffee table.
 For a minute, George didn’t talk but just looked up at the sky above.

-“Is that the big dipper just over the building there?
-I’m guessing if we wait around a couple hours, we will be able to see the whole thing.”
+“Is that part of the big dipper just over the building there?
+I’m guessing if we wait around a couple hours, we would be able to see the whole thing.”